intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 Only small subset of `sycl::accessor` APIs is supported in ESIMD context:
 - accessor::accessor();
-- accessor::get_pointer(); // Supported only with `-fsycl-esimd-force-stateless-mem` switch.
+- accessor::get_pointer(); // Supported only with the `-fsycl-esimd-force-stateless-mem` switch.
-- accessor::operator[]; // Supported only with `-fsycl-esimd-force-stateless-mem` switch.
+- accessor::operator[]; // Supported only with the `-fsycl-esimd-force-stateless-mem` switch.

 ESIMD provides special APIs to access memory through accessors.
-Those APIs accept accessor object as a base reference to the addressed memory and additional offsets operand(s) to work with accessed buffer or image.
+Those APIs accept an accessor object as a base reference to the addressed memory and additional offset operand(s) to work with accessed buffer or image.

 C/C++ dereference of an USM pointer is guaranteed to work for primitive types only, but not for `simd` types.
 The following code below will compile and might